sydney-birch/Nematostella_virome_Mesocosm_2023/README.md

     - A) Use EdgeR to conduct pariwise comparisons (T0 vs T14)
     - B) Run MetaCerberus on DEGs
     - C) Get functional terms: KEG, FOAM
     - D) Visualize in R
+    - E) Examine Host Expression of Nematostella Immune gene set
 3) Analyze WGCNA
     - A) Run WGCNA in R
     - B) Run MetaCerberus on Modules from WGCNA